 The Genesis School-gen Trust provides equipment to schools that will help grow their students understanding and interest in STEM (science, technology, engineering and maths) and renewable energy.

-The next funding round will be in 2021 and information on how to apply will be released in Term 1.
+The next funding round will be in open on 3 May 2021.

 Our kids need to be critical thinkers and innovators to meet the social, environmental and economic challenges of the future.
 To learn these skills, they need the right equipment and resources at school.
 The Genesis School-gen Trust aims to support schools by providing this equipment so that students can grow their understanding and interest in STEM (science, technology, engineering and maths).
 We also want to assist schools to expose their students to learning around energy efficiency and renewable energy, through the installation of solar panels.